rares985/wood-os/README.md

  ## Environment
  Since the OS is for x86, you need a cross-compiler.
 See [here](https://github.com/cfenollosa/os-tutorial/tree/master/11-kernel-crosscompiler) for info on how to cross-compile gcc and ld
  ## Building
- First you should install the necessary dependencies: `sudo apt-get install nasm bochs qemu` For building the project, it is enough to issue the command `make` in the root directory of the project
+ First you should install the necessary dependencies: `sudo apt-get install nasm bochs qemu qemu-system-i386` For building the project, it is enough to issue the command `make` in the root directory of the project

  ## Debugging